-Why should we fly on Airships in the future?
+Why we should fly airships in the future

 By Carl-Oscar Lawaczeck, CEO at OceanSky Cruises.
 Photo: Atlant

 Will we fly on airships or airplanes in a future of sustainable aviation?
 It’s a very relevant and important question.
 The answer will affect the direction of billions of dollars in future investments for aviation hardware and design.

 Let’s first look at what relevant research determines regarding reducing GHG (Green House Gas) emissions from commercial aviation.
 First of all, it’s important to bear in mind that other modal transport such as trains, trucks and cars and ships do not have the same technical challenge as aviation.
 To electrify airplanes is much more challenging than other transportation modes due to the space and weight limitations of a flying vehicle.